posimyth/uichemy/readme.txt

 == Description ==

 Convert Figma Designs into Live WordPress Websites in seconds.
-You can edit your website using the popular Elementor Page Builder, Bricks Builder & Default Gutenberg Block Editor (Coming Soon).
+You can edit your website using the popular Elementor Page Builder, Bricks Builder & Default Gutenberg Block Editor.

 Well, that's it, that's the product.
 Install can bring your website to reality!